lzilioli/extend-to-template/README.md

 `ExtendToTemplate()` - Class property decorator that indicates a property should be included in the descendant call

-`DecoratedByExtendToTemplate` - Base class which your `BaseComponent` should extend.
+`DecoratedByExtendToTemplateComponent` - Base class which your `BaseComponent` should extend.
 This base class brings with it all of the functionality required to leverage the decorations added by `ExtendToTemplate`

 Lets revisit the above example, this time with the `ExtendToTemplate` decorator: